ironhack-bcn-data-june-2020/lab-advanced-sql/README.md

 ![IronHack Logo](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_d5c5793015fec3be28a63c4fa3dd4d55.png)

-# Lab | Advanced MySQL
+# Lab | Advanced SQL

 ## Introduction

 In this lab you will practice SQL Subqueries and Action Queries.
-We will again use the publications database.
+We will again use the publications database, used in the past lab.

 Create a `solutions.ipynb` file in the `your-code` directory to record your solutions to all challenges.